Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Local Power Spectrum

-This the zeroth order of our wide-separation Taylor series expansion in terms of our expansion variable $\epsilon = x_{12}/d$ about the point $\bm{d}$, such that we assume $\epsilon = 0$. wide-separations could however be included to any order using the standard framework -- including the expansion of $x_1, x_2$ in the limits of the integrand.
+To form the local power spectrum with a single Fourier transform over $\bm{x}_{12}$, we then perform our wide-separation series expansion in $\epsilon = x_{12}/d$ about the point $\bm{d}$, such that we can remove the $\bm{x}_{12}$ dependence from the integral.
+Here, we just assume the zeroth order term, $\epsilon \rightarrow 0$,\footnote{This is equivalent to enforcing translation invariance/statistical homogeneity in the statistics of the local $2$-point function or assuming the plane-parallel, constant redshift limit in the case of the local contributions but not so when we have integrated contributions due to them breaking translation invariance outside the Limber approximation.} but we could Taylor expand up to any order and compute wide-separation corrections, using the standard framework \cite{Noorikuhani:2022bwc,Addis_2025}.
 Using the definition of the local power spectrum, \cref{eq:local_pk}, the I\texttimes I contribution to the local power spectrum can be written as a Fourier transform of our local $2$-point function

 As there is now no $\bm{x}_{12}$ dependence left in the kernels, the $\bm{x}_{12}$ integral therefore becomes a Dirac-delta.
 Then, using